 Seasonal produce is always best but make sure you check the weather and upcoming holidays.
 Hot and humid weather will often make guests feel like something lighter and cooling like cheddar, veggie sticks with dips, and fresh fruit.
 In winter, choose richer foods like blue and brie cheeses, and cured meats such as bresaola and prosciutto.

 ‘It is so important to choose colours that suit the weather and time of year.
 It will add mood and atmosphere to your event.”

 Flowers, native leaves and robust herbs like rosemary make the perfect decoration to further entice the senses.
 They’re also handy for filling gaps between the foods.
 Make sure that you don’t use anything poisonous from the garden and everything is appropriately washed.

 “For my larger platters I like to add signage to point out the different cheeses and foods for people with dietary requirements.”

 Don’t forget the Aperol!

-Prepare a carafe of Aperol Spritz so that your guests have something equally delicious and beautiful to enjoy with the tasty treats.
-Making an Aperol Spritz is as easy: Combine equal parts Prosecco and Aperol add a splash of soda.
+Prepare an Aperol Spritz so that your guests have something equally delicious and beautiful to enjoy with the tasty treats.
+Making an Aperol Spritz is as easy as 3,2,1 –

 Cover photo: The Platter Project